 An Example Of Degradation Play That ‘Lifts’ A Partner

-One of my favourite scenes to play out is having a sub forced to call herself pretty.
-I remember one time where she was flogged, caned and forced to tell everyone how beautiful she is.
-Pretty was written onto her chest, and she was an absolute mess afterward.
+A hot scene to play out is having a sub ‘forced’ (but not really forced, cos you would negotiate this as part of consent/negotiation) to call herself pretty.
+I remember one time where she was flogged, caned and ‘forced’ to tell everyone how beautiful she is.
 One of her core values, even if she does not know it, is humility.
 She could not accept that others found her attractive and would never tell others that she found herself beautiful.
-This core value of Humility was attacked in a positive way, but it was still difficult for her.
-She needed a long time to accept what she had gone through, but the happy side effect was that she started to believe how pretty she actually is.
+This core value of Humility was engaged in a positive way, but it was still difficult for her.
+The happy side effect was that she started to believe how pretty she actually is.

 Writing on the body is a popular theme in humiliation/degradation.
 There are a lot of pictures on Fetlife of pretty mouths with the word “Whore” written across them with the lips forming the O. More extreme examples of bottoms wearing pig snouts with their entire bodies covered in derogatory terms, covered in sweat, spit, and cum.
 Looking at those pictures it would be hard to tell which were scenes of humiliation, and which were degradation.
 If a bottom has a core value of being useful, then suffering (no matter how vile), for their tops gives them purpose.
 Yes, the scene is humiliating, but it does not cross the line.
 However, if appearance is on their core value list, appearing in the picture while being turned into something “ugly” can be pure degradation.
 Only the people who created the image will know for sure.